tearflake/symbolverse/docs/symbolverse.md

 Using S-expressions as terms in a term rewriting system provides a simple and effective way to represent and manipulate expressions.
 S-expressions, with their uniform, tree-like structure of nested lists and atoms, naturally align with the hierarchical nature of terms in rewriting systems.
 This structure makes it easy to parse and apply rewriting rules, where patterns within the S-expressions can be matched and transformed according to specified rules.

-*Symbolverse* aims to be a minimalistic term rewriting system defined by very simple S-expression based syntax and semantics.
+*Symbolverse* intends to be a minimalistic term rewriting system defined by very simple S-expression based syntax and semantics.
 It partially inherits its simplicity from operating on S-expressions, embracing them within only necessary rule components.
 In spite of the minimalistic rule appearance, all the benefits of term rewriting remain uncompromised in creating Symbolverse code.
 Such appearance empowers the programmer with a choice to introduce terms as simple or as complex as needed.
 This is corroborated by a gradual learning curve more focused on created content than on the underlying defining system.
 With further exploration of terms bound within rules, one may utilize various degrees of expressiveness driven by a computationally complete foundations.

 ## 2. theoretical background